Tupper Lake, New York

 Tupper Lake is a town in the southwest corner of Franklin County, New York, United States.
-The population was 5,971 at the 2010 census.
-The town contains a village called Tupper Lake.
+The population was 5,147 at the 2020 census.
+The town contains a village also called Tupper Lake.
 Until July 2004, the town was known as "Altamont", not to be confused with the village of Altamont in Albany County.

 History

 In 1850, the Pomeroy Lumber Company began a logging operation in the area.
 A clearing left by clear-cutting the forest by Raquette Pond became the site of the village of Tupper Lake.
 In the 1890s, a large number of buildings were erected, but in 1899 a fire burned 169 of them to the ground.
-As the lumber business swelled, the village of Faust became a railroad hub, and so the village of Tupper Lake prospered.
+As the lumber business swelled, the village of Faust became a railroad hub for the Mohawk and Malone Railway and its successor, the New York Central Railroad, and so the village of Tupper Lake prospered.

 In the 1940s, the villages of Faust and Tupper Lake combined to become the village of Tupper Lake.
 The former village of Faust began where Main Street meets Demars Boulevard and continued west beyond the cemetery.
-The former village of Faust is now known as "The Junction", still called to this day by the people of Tupper Lake.
-It was so named due to the junction of railroad lines located in Faust.
+The former village of Faust is now known as "The Junction" by the people of Tupper Lake.
+It was so named due to the junction of railroad lines located in Faust, lines radiating toward Malone to the north, Remsen to the southwest and the original Tupper Lake village to the southeast.
 The only reference left to the town of Faust is the Faust Motel, located on Main Street.
-The Faust Roundhouse (one of the largest buildings in the area at the time) was located behind Web Row and near the railroad station.
+The Faust Roundhouse (one of the largest buildings in the area at the time) was located behind Webb Row and near the railroad station.
 It burned to the ground in the 1940s.